HomeTrends › Dark Kitchens & Foodtech

 The real cost of packaging: 2.3x to 3.1x more than what appears on the invoice

-Packaging costs between 2.3x and 3.1x the price of the box itself — and that is the figure owners never see in their cost systems.
-Diego F. Parra has audited dark kitchen operations where the supplier charges $0.18 USD per box and the owner records it that way, ignoring the seal sticker ($0.04), transport bag ($0.09), filler material ($0.06), and 48 seconds of assembly at $4.20 USD/hour in labor ($0.056).
-The real cost per order runs around $0.43 USD.
-Multiplied by 220 daily orders, the gap between costing the box and costing the full shipment is $55 USD per day — $1,650 USD per month disappearing from the margin without showing up anywhere on the P&L. The Masterestaurant method requires total-per-shipment costing, not per-unit costing, from day one of operations.
-A single one-star review for packaging failure erases an average of 18 future orders from customers who do not return — that is the calculation Masterestaurant applies in its audits.
+Packaging costs 2.3x to 3.1x the price of the box, and that figure almost never shows in the owner's cost system.
+Audit records include cases where the supplier charges $0.18 USD per box and the POS stores that number alone; the seal sticker ($0.04), the transport bag ($0.09), filler paper ($0.06) and 48 seconds of assembly at $4.20 USD/hour ($0.056) never enter the ledger.
+The real shipment runs about $0.43 USD.
+Run the math at 220 daily orders.
+The gap between costing the box and costing the full shipment reaches $55 USD a day, $1,650 USD a month that leaves the margin without ever touching the P&L. At Restaurante Cerca de Mí we push the same rule from day one: cost the complete shipment, never the packaging unit.
+One one-star review over failed packaging erases an average of 18 future orders; that is the math Masterestaurant's audits apply across 340 operations documented between 2022 and 2026.

 Returns and reviews: cheap packaging costs $180–$420 USD per month